oss/calendarmod/README.md

 Depend on the setting, the function would generates two csv files with lists of successful and failed cases of user's calendar subscription. <br>
 The return boolean value indicates completion: true means process completed, false means process terminated due to error.
 This doesn't reflect the state of user subscription
 - *calendarid* can be retrived from Google Calendar => Calendar settings.
-- *userlist_path* is the path of the cvs file with a list of users's emails, make sure the path ends with ".cvs"
+- *userlist* is list of valid Google emails of targeted users, should be in email format
 - *success_user_file* (optional) should be true/false, indicating whether to generate a file that stores a list of users that successfully subscribe to calendars.
 Default is false.
 - *success_user_path* (optional) is the path that points at *success_user_file*.
 Default is "success_user_calendarid.csv" in current directory
 - *fail_user_file* (optional) should be true/false, indicating whether to generate a file that stores a list of users that successfully subscribe to calendars.
 Default is false.